GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/3pln-stock-wiring-integration.md

 <!-- tabs:end -->

 ## Brew Thermostat Replacement
-Make a short jumper wire (18 AWG or thicker) with male Quick Disconnect connectors on both ends.
+Make a short jumper wire with male spades on both ends.
 Remove the wires attached to the brew thermostat (Ba and Bb) and jumper them together.
 Heat shrink the connections as required to prevent electrical faults.

 <!-- tabs:start -->
 <!-- tab:Gaggia Classic -->